learn-co-curriculum/phrg-jenkins/README.md

 ![Jenkins Logo](https://raw.githubusercontent.com/powerhome/phrg-jenkins/master/Jenkins-Logo.png?raw=true "Jenkins Logo")

 [Jenkins](https://github.com/jenkinsci/jenkins) is an open source continuous integration, continuous deployment software that can be used to automate building, testing, and deploying software.
-Power uses it for all of these purposes, and it enables us to update Nitro continuously throughout the day.
+Power uses Jenkins for building and testing, and it enables us to update Nitro continuously throughout the day.

 ## Continuous Integration